someobserver/recurgence/math/09-recurgent-field-equations/05-agents-and-interpretation/index.md

 \[
 \oint_{\partial \mathcal{A}} F_i \cdot dS^i \approx 0
 \]
-where $F_i$ is the recursive force vector, ensuring minimal recursive flux across the boundary.
+where $F_i$ is the recursive force vector, so that recursive flux across the boundary remains minimal.

 2. **Elevated Internal Wisdom Density**: The mean wisdom field $W$ within $\mathcal{A}$ exceeds that of its complement by a threshold factor $\kappa > 1$,
 \[